le0kar0ub1/ParadigmShift/doc/rootdoc.md

 The Cloud can offer to the user an abstraction on the manipulated objects.

-In this mindset and Working around `AWS` universe this project was born.
+In this mindset and working around `AWS` universe this project was born.

 ## A scheduler... for what ?